rich-junwang/rich-junwang.github.io/content/posts/tech/LLM/llm_inference/vllm/index.md

 math: true
 ---

-## LLM Inference Mode
+## LLM Inference Modes
-vLLM has two inference model:
+vLLM has two inference modes:
 - offline batch mode: mostly for offline model evaluation, large-scale, high-throughput inference where latency is less critical
 - online serving mode: Real-time applications like chatbots or APIs where latency is important.